marcopeg/marcopeg.github.io/content/posts/2020/0121-fetchq-introduction/fetchq-introduction.md

 to store tasks and distribute it across multiple consumers.
 It is easy to start with it as it comes as Docker image that you can spin up in seconds, but it is costly to deploy (you need to cluster it).

 [AWS - SQS](https://aws.amazon.com/sqs/) is the off-the-shelf Amazon queue service.
-As any AWS service, this can intake almost any workload that you can think of.
+As with any AWS service, this can intake almost any workload that you can think of.
 And you pay as you go.
 _The more you pay, the more you go._